 Laura has been an active community leader on the eastside for many years, which includes board and volunteer roles with Rotary Club of Duvall, Executive Constantine’s Healthcare Leadership Circle, King County’s Mental Health and Drug Dependence Advisory Council, the Snoqualmie Valley Healthy Community Coalition, and the King County Human Services Alliance.
 Laura holds a Bachelors of Arts degree in English and Secondary Teaching from Colorado State University and a Masters in Curriculum and Instruction from the University of Colorado.
 Laura is a graduate of Leadership Eastside and gets her energy from community collaboration and working with youth.
 Laura resides in Duvall with her husband and two children.
 Her son is currently enrolled in the Running Start program at Bellevue College and her daughter is currently attending Cedarcrest High School.

-Jami Au joins SVCN as an administrative assistant.
+Jami Au joins SVCN as our administrative assistant and office manager.
 Originally from Montana, Jami moved to Washington to attend college at Pacific Lutheran University.
 Her background is in corporate sales support, event planning and administration.
 Jami has a passion for the Valley and especially youth success!
 She served 4 years on the Cascade View Elementary PTSA board, spent many hours volunteering in the local schools and food banks, and fundraising.
 She feels that no child, especially in our community, should have to tackle all of the trials that come with growing up, while hungry.

 In her free time Jami loves to travel, hike, golf and spend time laughing with friends.
-Jami, her husband and their 3 sons have lived in the valley for 9 years.
-Her sons attend Mt Si High School, Snoqualmie Middle School and Cascade View Elementary.
+Jami, her husband and their 3 sons have lived in the valley for 10 years.
+Her sons attend Mt Si High School, and Cascade View Elementary.